-You, the discerning hunter, have stumbled upon the definitive guide to the best rangefinders for hunting of 2022.
+You, the discerning hunter, have stumbled upon the definitive guide to the best rangefinders for hunting in 2024.
 You’re lucky, too, because the internet is an abyss of lousy information and computer nerds trying to sell you something.

-We poured through countless different rangefinders with our first-hand knowledge, read expert opinions on forums, Facebook groups, and YouTube reviews.
-From our research, we’ve whittled down the list to 13 of the best on the market.
+We poured through various rangefinders with our first-hand knowledge and read expert opinions on forums, Facebook groups, and YouTube reviews.
+From our research and field testing, we’ve whittled down the list to 13 of the best on the market.

-Are you searching for the best no-frills budget rangefinder?
+Let’s say you’re searching for the best no-frills budget rangefinder.
 We have you covered.
-Ready to invest in a top-of-the-line bowhunting rangefinder for archery season?
+Ready to invest in a top-of-the-line bowhunting rangefinder for the archery season?
 You came to the right place.
-Do you need the best long-range shooting rangefinder of 2022?
+Do you need the best long-range shooting rangefinder of 2024?
 Done.
 Thinking of switching things up and getting a slick new set of rangefinding binoculars?
 We’ve got some recommendations for you as well!

 We review top brands like Sig Sauer, Bushnell, Leupold, Vortex, GunWerks, and more.
 There are options for every budget and hunting style, so stick around.

 When I began hunting as a young boy, I didn’t have fancy gadgets like rangefinders.
-Heck, I was lucky to wear some hand-me-down orange vest from my older brother.
-But, today, as a life-long outdoorsman, I’ve come to enjoy some of the finer things in life.
+Heck, I was lucky to wear a hand-me-down orange vest from my older brother.
+But today, as a lifelong outdoorsman, I’ve come to enjoy some of the finer things in life.
 I even have my own vest these days.

 Hunting success is about putting together all the right pieces at the right time to make an ethical, accurate shot.
 Few gadgets are as crucial to that process as a precise and reliable rangefinder.
 The importance of determining your shot distance accurately can’t be overstated.